-So how do contract hire agreements work?
-This guide to contract hire will explain.
+So how do contract-hire agreements work?
+This guide will explain.

-Basically contract hire means agreeing to take control of a car for a fixed period – it’s yours to drive but it is never actually yours to own.
+Basically contract-hire means agreeing to take control of a car for a fixed period – it’s yours to drive but it is never actually yours to own.
 Instead you reach an agreement with the leasing company to make fixed payments (usually monthly) for the duration of the contractual period.
-At the end of the contract you return the car to the contract hire company.
+At the end of the contract you return the car to the leasing company.

-Many of the advantages and disadvantages of contract hire are a matter of perception – i.e. what’s right for one driver might be wrong for another, and vice-versa.
+Many of the advantages and disadvantages of are a matter of perception – i.e. what’s right for one driver might be wrong for another, and vice-versa.

 On the downside you must return the car at the end of the contract – there is no option to buy as there is with a personal contract purchase (PCP) agreement.
 That said often you are offered the chance to extend the lease or purchase the vehicle at the discretion of the finance company.